Lettuce Turnip The Beet

 ------------------------------------------

 Parsnips are a sweet and starchy root vegetable, similar to a carrot, but with more calories, net carbs, fiber, and natural sugars.
-Parsnips are rich in the aforementioned fiber, as well as manganese and vitamins B5, B9, C, E, and K. They support healthy digestion, immunity, and cardiovascular health.
+Parsnips are rich in the aforementioned fiber, as well as manganese and vitamins B5, B9, C, E, and K. They can enhance immunity and protect against infections through apigenin, quercetin, and kaempferol.
+Overall, parsnips support healthy digestion, immunity, and cardiovascular health, and are most nutritious when consumed raw.

 Serving Size: 1 cup (133 g)